-A fraction of the events (called hybrid events) are observed in both the SD and FD.
-As shown in \cite{PierreAuger:2024neu}, the combination of signals from the surface and fluorescence detectors is a powerful tool for examining current models of hadronic interactions.
-Five two-dimensional distributions, corresponding to different cosmic ray mass hypotheses were simultaneously fitted with Monte Carlo templates for the ground signal at 1000\,m from the shower core and the depth of the shower maximum.
-Surprisingly, the predicted $X_\text{max}$ scale for the models EPOS-LHC, QGSJET-II-04, and \sibyll{}~2.3d models describes the Auger data better when assuming a depth in the atmosphere that is about 20 to $50\,$g$/$cm$^{2}$ deeper.
-This results in a heavier mixed mass composition of primary particles than that obtained for unmodified $X_\text{max}$ scales of the models.
-The predicted hadronic signal should increase by about 15-25\%, alleviating the muon puzzle for unmodified $X_\text{max}$ scales.
-The improvement in describing measured data with the assumed modifications to the model predictions is significant, exceeding 5$\sigma$ for any linear combination of experimental systematic uncertainties.
-In Ref.~\cite{Ulrich:2010rg} (\cf \autoref{fig:impact_study}), the impact of modifying basic parameters of hadronic interactions was studied in detail using the 1-D simulation package \conex{}.
-In particular, the study examined multiplicity, elasticity, and cross section.
-The same approach can be applied to study general 3-D observables by applying different ranges and thresholds to the modifications of individual parameters based on existing experimental constraints, which allows for modifications of all three parameters at once~\cite{Ebr:2023nkf, Blazek:2021jzf, Blazek:2023bbg}.
-Due to the general anticorrelation between the change of the muon signal at 1000\,m, $R_\mu(1000)$, and $X_\mathrm{max}$, only a specific combination the considered modifications (decreased cross section, and increased elasticity and multiplicity) fits the Auger results in the $R_\mu(1000)$--$X_\mathrm{max}$ plane~\cite{PierreAuger:2024neu}.
-However, such modifications conflict with the Auger measurements of the proton-air cross section~\cite{PierreAuger:2012egl} and potentially with higher moments of the observed $X_\mathrm{max}$ distributions.
+A fraction of the events (hybrid events) are observed in both SD and FD.
+It has been shown that the combination of signals from surface and fluorescence detectors is a powerful tool to examine current models of hadronic interactions~\cite{PierreAuger:2024neu}.Five two-dimensional distributions, corresponding to different cosmic ray mass hypotheses, of ground signal at 1000\,m and depth of shower maximum ($X_\text{max}$) were simultaneously fitted with Monte-Carlo templates.
+Surprisingly, the predicted $X_\text{max}$ scale for the models EPOS-LHC, QGSJET-II-04 and \sibyll{}-2.3d describes Auger data better assuming a depth in the atmosphere which is deeper by about 20 to 50\,g/cm$^{2}$, obtaining a mixed mass composition of primary particles that is heavier than for unmodified $X_\text{max}$ scales of the models.
+The predicted hadronic signal should be increased by about 15-25\%, which alleviates the muon puzzle for unmodified $X_\text{max}$ scales.
+The significance of improvement in the description of measured data with the assumed modifications of model predictions has been found to be more than 5$\sigma$ for any linear combination of experimental systematic uncertainties.
+Interestingly, from the zenith-angle dependence of the fitted hadronic scale, there is a strong indication ($4.4\sigma$) of too hard energy spectra of muons predicted by QGSJET-II-04.
+In Ref.~\cite{Ulrich:2010rg} the impact of modifications of basic parameters of hadronic interactions has been studied in detail using the 1-D simulation package \conex{}, in particular, multiplicity, elasticity, and cross section.
+It is possible to apply the same approach to study general 3-D observables, applying different ranges and thresholds to the modifications of individual parameters based on existing experimental constraints and allow the modification of all three parameters at once~\cite{Ebr:2023nkf, Blazek:2021jzf, Blazek:2023bbg}.
+Due to the general anti-correlation between the change of the muon signal at 1000\,m, $R_\mu(1000)$, and $X_\mathrm{max}$, only a very specific combination of maximal considered modifications (decreased cross section, and increased elasticity and multiplicity) fits the recent Auger results in the $R_\mu(1000)$--$X_\mathrm{max}$ plane~\cite{PierreAuger:2024neu}.
+Such modifications are, however, in tension with the Auger measurements of the proton-air cross section~\cite{PierreAuger:2012egl} and possibly with the higher moments of the observed $X_\mathrm{max}$ distributions.